sim3arashe/sim3arashe/README.md

 - 👋 Hi, I’m @sim3arashe
 - 👀 I’m interested in wordpress web development and graphic design
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning pcb programming
-- 💞️ I’m looking to collaborate ...
+- 💞️ I’m looking to collaborate on design projects
-- 📫 How to reach me : you can't
+- 📫 How to reach me : @sim3arashe

 <!---
 sim3arashe/sim3arashe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.